vivganes/vivganes.github.io/_posts/2014-03-24-design-and-code-to-choose-the-husband-using-mapreduce.markdown

 We are going to communicate these data types to our Java program in the following way.

 {% highlight java %}
-public class MatchMakerMapper extends Mapper&lt;LongWritable, Text, Text, LongWritable&gt;{
+public class MatchMakerMapper extends Mapper<LongWritable, Text, Text, LongWritable> {

   @Override
 	public void map(LongWritable key, Text value, Context output){